Meet The Team

 In his spare time Tom loves keeping fit by swimming with a club as well as running by the beach.
 He likes to unwind by learning Spanish, going to language meet up groups and local comedy nights and generally enjoys being around other people.
 In his downtime he likes to listen to the news in Spanish, podcasts and read about politics.

-Olivia Firth - Project Coordinator
+Olivia Firth - Policy and Projects Manager

 Olivia has an Undergraduate degree in Human Rights and Social Justice and a Master's degree in Human Rights, both from Kingston University.
 Within academia, she specialised in intersectional feminist theory, race and sexuality studies.
 Alongside this, Olivia has worked as a care worker, both in domiciliary and residential settings.
 By joining The Care Workers' Charity, she hopes to continue amplifying care workers voices and pursue her passion to ensure every care worker is treated with dignity and respect in all sectors.